First Year Move-in for the Class of 2030 will be on Friday, August 14 and Saturday, August 15.

 Additional information

-Staff from Student Transitions & Engagement will be available to answer questions on Friday, August 15 and Saturday, August 16 from 9 a.m. – 5 p.m.
+Staff from Student Transitions & Engagement will be available to answer questions on Friday, August 14 and Saturday, August 15 from 9 a.m. – 5 p.m.
 CT.
 Student Transitions & Engagement is located in the lower level of Umrath House on the South 40 (across from the Bear’s Den entrance).

-If you have any questions or need directions, please stop by
+If you have any questions or need directions, please stop by for assistance.
+Refer to the Orientation schedule for more details.

-Parents and Families:
+Parents and families

-Parent & Family Engagement.
-There you will find more
+To learn more about move-in, visit Parent & Family Engagement.
+There you will find more information about:

-• Traveling to campus
+- Traveling to campus

-• Planning your visit
+- Planning your visit

-• Parent & Family Orientation
+- Parent & Family Orientation

-• Additional resources
+- Additional resources

 For more information about preparing for move-in, please review the Health and Well-being Guide.

-Renter’s Insurance through Gradguard
+Renter’s insurance through Gradguard

 The Office of Residential Life strongly recommends that all students obtain renter’s insurance prior to their scheduled move-in date and time either through GradGuard or another provider of their choice to be covered in the event of theft, destruction, or loss of money, valuables, or other personal property belonging to, or in the custody of a student.